 Data lakes are designed to hold, process and facilitate limited analysis on data.
 So why, you might ask, does a company need both a data lake and analytics platform for sustainability and energy data?

 Companies are expanding their data-management infrastructures massively and quickly, which has led some companies to create their own data lake.
-A data lake is a centralized repository that brings in business performance data from a variety of sources to an internally hosted data base, in a structured and unstructed format.
+A data lake is a centralized repository that brings in business performance data from a variety of sources to an internally hosted database, in a structured and unstructured format.

-A major challenge with data lakes on their own is that most are primarily data bases.
-Data lakes may facilitate some data capture and data transformation capability, and some analysis and visualisation capability.
-But they are generic tools without any energy and sustainability domain knowledge built in.
+A major challenge with data lakes on their own is that most are primarily databases.
+Data lakes may facilitate some data capture and data transformation capability, and some analysis and visualization capability.
+But they are generic tools without any energy and sustainability domain knowledge built-in.
 Therefore data lakes and analytics together is essential to get the most value from your sustainability and energy business data.

-Organisations could of course build that specialist functionality that into their Data Lake, but Envizi has invested hundreds of person-years to do that, and it would likely take many, many years for any organisation to build up the same capability, and it probably still would not be as rich as the data insights you are able to extract from Envizi.
-Utilising Envizi for this tasks provides organisations rich sustainability and energy functionality at a fraction of the cost it would take to develop in house.
+Organizations could of course build that specialist functionality into their Data Lake, but Envizi has invested hundreds of person-years to do that, and it would likely take many, many years for any organization to build up the same capability, and it probably still would not be as rich as the data insights you are able to extract from Envizi.
+Utilizing Envizi for this task provides organizations rich sustainability and energy functionality at a fraction of the cost it would take to develop in-house.